IST263/fall2019m004/docs/submit-howto.md

 ---

 ## Pulling homework feedback & points
-    The instructor has cloned every student's course folder on his workstation as well.
-That allows him to view and evaluate your committed work.
-After the homework is evaluated he will add notes/comments to your file(s) and assign the homework points.
+    I have cloned every student's course folder on my workstation.
+This allows me to review and comment on your work.
+After the homework is evaluated I will add notes/comments to your file(s) and assign the homework points.

 Follow these steps to pull the homework points & feedback